cdl-geneseo/cdl-geneseo.github.io/_posts/2020-12-07-december-2020-newsletter.md

 To download the accessible PDF for this month's newsletter, please visit the [Newsletter Archive](https://www.geneseo.edu/cdl/newsletter-archive) page on our official website, where you'll also find all future newsletters!
 Each month we'll post a brief notification of our newsletter publication here with this reminder link to our webpage.

-Let's finish this semester out strong! :muscle:
+Let's finish this semester out strong!

 ![Image of December 2020 Newsletter](/images/Dec2020_newsletter.jpg)
 *Visit [the CDL website](https://www.geneseo.edu/cdl/newsletter-archive) to download the PDF of this newsletter and to find future newsletters.*{:.image-caption}